BF528/project-4-project-2-glass-bottom-boat/README.md

 Kyrah Kotary (Biologist)

 # Repository Contents
-## Data Curation
-Barcodecounter.py provides the python script for fitering and whitelisting barcodes. whole_commands.qsub provides salmon commands for generation of human reference index and UMI count matrix.

-## Programmer.R
+## Programs for Programmer

+### programmer.R

 Script for filtering, normalization and clustering of genes.

-Input: quants_mat.gz which is output from ALevin
+* Input: quants_mat.gz which is output from ALevin

-Dependencies: R
+* Dependencies: R

-Execution: It is recommended to run this script in Rstudio by installing the following packages: Seurat, biomaRt, GenomicFeatures, tidyverse, Matrix, tximport, SeqGSEA, fishpond, EnsDb.Hsapiens.v79
+* Execution: It is recommended to run this script in Rstudio by installing the following packages: Seurat, biomaRt, GenomicFeatures, tidyverse, Matrix, tximport, SeqGSEA, fishpond, EnsDb.Hsapiens.v79

+Alternatively to run on command line

+`module load R/4.0.2

+Rscript programmer.R`

-Output: plots and panc_cells.rda file
+* Output: plots and panc_cells.rda file